Skip to Main Content

 Let’s say you remodel your new investment property with the intent to sell it for a profit.
 What happens if you can’t attract a qualified buyer?
 Or, what if you put the home on the rental market but struggle to find a reliable tenant?
 In either case, you’ll still be responsible for paying back what you’ve borrowed – and if you can’t afford it, you could lose your property.

-Alternatives to using a home equity loan when buying a second property
+Alternatives to using a home equity loan to buy a second property

 Home equity loans and HELOCs are a popular financing tool these days – but they aren’t your only option.
 In fact, “just because you can, doesn’t mean you should,” says Greg McBride, chief financial analyst at Bankrate.
-“You may have a pile of equity in your primary home, but borrowing from that equity to purchase a second home is a costly proposition with many home equity rates now in double digits.
-That is a high cost of borrowing that puts your primary home on the line in the event of default.”
+“You may have a pile of equity in your primary home, but borrowing from that equity to purchase a second home is a costly proposition.
+This is a high cost of borrowing that puts your primary home on the line in the event of default.”

-If you do think twice before tapping it to purchase another home, here are a few alternatives to consider.
-Some options offer funding for the most of the purchase, others are more to cover the upfront expenses (down payment, closing costs).
+If you do think twice before tapping it, alternatives do exist.
+Some of these options offer funding for the most of the purchase, others are more to cover the upfront expenses (down payment, closing costs).
+They include:

 • New mortgage: “In most cases, prospective second home buyers would be better off taking a mortgage on the property they’re acquiring instead,” says McBride.
 By taking out a loan that uses the new property as collateral, the mortgage interest will be tax-deductible if you itemize (up to the overall mortgage-debt limit, which applies to all your home loans).
 Of course, you’ll need enough cash on hand to cover the down payment.